ifelsellc/smartyseeds/chess_tutorial/CHESS_SETS_README.md

 ### **Fun**

 - Kid-friendly, colorful pieces
-- Cartoon or themed designs
+- Cartoon or themed designs (like Medieval Knights)
 - Educational and engaging
+- Perfect for young learners

 ### **Unicode**